fdojurado/fdojurado/README.md

 - 💼 _Postdoctoral researcher at [Technical University of Denmark (DTU)](https://www.dtu.dk/english)_
 - 💬 _Ask me about anything, I'm happy to help!_
 - ℹ️ _More about me in my personal [website](https://people.compute.dtu.dk/ffjla/)._
-- 📫 _You can reach me at my email in my website._
+- 📫 _You can reach me at my email in my website or [here](https://github.com/fdojurado/fdojurado/issues)._

 <!--